 - Consider including appropriate diagrams, videos, or pictures along with your text.
 Provide a caption for the media.

-- Make your paper is a free-standing piece of writing.
+- Make your article a free-standing piece of writing.
 A reader should be able to read and understand your analysis without referring back to other articles.

 Find one case of libel involving photographs and in approximately 10 – 12 sentences, write about the photograph answering all the reporter’s questions.
 Include a copy of the photograph, caption the photograph, and give credit to the source.
 Please place this under your lab work menu and title the menu item 9.26: Libel